Professor Sunil Khilnani

 Prior to becoming Director of the King’s India Institute he was, from 2002 to 2011, the Starr Foundation Professor at the John Hopkins University’s School of Advanced International Studies (SAIS) in Washington D.C., and Director of South Asia Studies at SAIS, a program that he established in 2002.

-Sunil Khilnani was formerly Professor of Politics at Birkbeck College, University of London.
+Khilnani was formerly Professor of Politics at Birkbeck College, University of London.
 He has been a visiting Professor of Politics at Seikei University, Tokyo, and was elected a Research Fellow of Christ’s College, Cambridge.
 He has also held a Leverhulme Fellowship, and has been a Fellow of the Woodrow Wilson International Center for Scholars in Washington D.C., a Fellow of the Institute for Advanced Study (Wissenschaftskolleg) in Berlin, and a Fellow of the American Academy in Berlin.
+During 2017-18 he will was a visiting professor at Princeton University.

 Professor Khilnani received the BIG Indian Award 2017 (Arts & Culture) for his outstanding commitment to building UK-India relations.

-Sunil Khilnani’s research interests lie at the intersection of various fields: intellectual history and the study of political thought, the history of modern India, democratic theory in relation to its recent non-Western experiences, the politics of contemporary India, and strategic thought in the definition of India’s place in the world.
+Sunil Khilnani’s research interests lie at the intersection of various fields: intellectual history and the study of political thought, the history of modern India, democratic theory in relation to its recent non-Western experiences, and strategic thought in the definition of India’s place in the world.
 He is a regular contributor to the Indian and international media.
-During 2017-18 he will be a visiting professor at Princeton University.